History Museum of Armenia: History

-The History Museum of Armenia continually replenishes its collections with finds from current excavations made at ancient Armenian sites by the Institute of Archaeology and Ethnography and the National Academy of Sciences of Armenia.
+The museum continually replenishes its collections with finds from current excavations made at ancient Armenian sites by the Institute of Archaeology and Ethnography and the National Academy of Sciences of Armenia.
 Other objects are obtained through purchases and donations.
 The museum represents an integral picture of the history and culture of Armenia, from prehistory to the present day.
 The museum also presents rare traces of cultural interrelations between ancient eastern societies in the Armenian Highlands.
 These ancient societies include Caucasus, Crete, Egypt, Mitanni, the Hittite Kingdom, Assyria, Iran, the Seleucid Empire, the Roman Empire, and the Byzantine Empire.

+Among its directors were Yervand Lalayan (1919–1927) and Karo Ghafadaryan (1940–1964).